-Prerequisites: Art III Honors or Art III Painting and Instructor and Scheduling Committee Approval
+Grade Level: 11, 12 Credit: 1 unit Prerequisites: Art III Honors and Instructor and Scheduling Committee Approval Course Fee: \$250

 AP Studio Art is directed toward individual study while having the opportunity to gain up to three college credits in visual arts.
 Projects, though very broad, will be assigned with the requirements for the portfolio in mind.
 Students will be working independently with weekly critique sessions conducted by the teacher.
-A portfolio consisting of 24 pieces of artwork is required by the end of the school year for AP credit.
+A portfolio consisting of in-process development of artwork and completed pieces of artwork is required by the end of the school year for AP credit.
 Fee includes matting and mounting of 5 quality pieces, AP testing portfolio materials, and specialty art supplies.